Italy

 Equity compensation

 The possibility of obtaining the benefit of an exemption from employment income taxation has been abolished by Law Decree number 112/2008 which entered in force on 25 June 2008.
-The taxation of stock options has been subject to different changes in law in the last few years; this latest Law Decree has established that, starting on 25 June 2008, income derived from the exercise of stock options (the difference between the ‘normal value’ of the shares at exercise date and the exercise price paid by the employee) will be considered as taxable employment income and subject to ordinary progressive income tax rates.
-However, this income is generally exempt from social security contributions.
+The taxation of stock options has been subject to different changes in law in the last few years; this latest Law Decree has established that, starting on 25 June 2008, income derived from the exercise of stock options (the difference between the ‘normal value’ of the shares at exercise date and the strike price) will be considered as taxable employment income and subject to ordinary progressive income tax rates.
+However, this income, as per the interpretation made by the Italian Social Security Authorities, is exempted from social security contributions.

 Self-employment income

 Self-employment income is subject to IRPEF.
-The income derived from services rendered by professionals is calculated as the difference between fees collected and business expenses.
-Documented expenses refunded for travelling, boarding, and lodging expenses incurred in rendering services outside the tax domicile are not taxable income.
+The income derived from services rendered by self employees is calculated as the difference between fees collected and business expenses.
+Documented expenses refunded for travelling, boarding, and lodging expenses incurred in rendering services outside the tax domicile can be excluded from the formation of the taxable income.

-Self-employment income is also subject to VAT (see Consumption taxes in the Other taxes section).
+Self-employment income can also be subject to VAT (see Consumption taxes in the Other taxes section).

 Non-residents who are self-employed are subject to a 30% final WHT unless otherwise provided by DTTs.
-In this case, they are not required to file an income tax return.
+In this case, they are not required to file an income tax return in case the WHT has been applied by an Italian withholding agent.

 Real estate income

-Since FY 2013, the property used by the taxpayer as 'principal abode' is no longer subject to IMU and is subject to IRPEF.
-The property needs to be reported in the annual tax return.
+Since FY 2013, the property used by the taxpayer as 'principal abode' is no longer subject to IMU (Real estate property tax)

 Principal abode